mrazomej/phd/docs/src/frontmatter/acknowledgements.md

 I am enormously thankful to Dianne Newman.
 I met Dianne for the first time when I was a visiting undergrad at Caltech.
 I vividly remember having finished giving my MicroMorning talk when Dianne approached me.
-She congratulated me and told me that I should come back to Caltech since she thought I had what it takes to be part of this institution.
+She congratulated me and told me that I should come back to Caltech since she thought I had what it took to be part of this institution.
 When I came back to Caltech as a Ph.D. student, I worked in her lab for ten weeks as part of a rotation where I learned about a completely different way to tackling biological problems from what I was used